Chief Executive Officer (CEO) – Prof Sarah Mosoetsa

 Divisional Head (EEE)- Prof Sharlene Swartz

-Her research focuses on what she has termed ‘navigational capacities’ for the just inclusion of youth in societies in the Global South.
-She researches and writes extensively on transformative education, reimagined inclusive economic development, and decolonising and emancipatory practices in research.
-Swartz holds a PhD from the University of Cambridge, UK, a Master’s degree in Education from Harvard University, US, and undergraduate degrees from the University of the Witwatersrand (Life Sciences) and the University of Zululand (Philosophy), both in South Africa.
-Her doctoral thesis, in the sociology of education, considered how young people who live in poverty, understand, represent and enact morality.
+Her research focuses on what she terms “navigational capacities for the just inclusion of youth in societies in the Global South.”
+She researches and writes extensively on transformative education, reimagining youth inclusion in economic development, and decolonising and emancipatory practices in research.
+Prof. Swartz holds a PhD from the University of Cambridge, UK; a Master’s degree in Education from Harvard University, USA; and undergraduate degrees from the University of the Witwatersrand (Life Sciences) and the University of Zululand (Philosophy).

 Swartz is currently President (2018-2022) and an executive member of the International Sociological Association’s Sociology of Youth Research Committee, a past executive member of the Association for Moral Education, and is on the editorial boards of the Journal of Moral Education, Journal of Youth Studies, Youth and Globalisation and Autonomie Locali e Servizi Sociali.
 She has been involved in multiple civil society organisations, focusing on youth and justice, and has held positions on committees of the National Research Foundation, and has been a visiting fellow at the Faculty of Education and Centre for Development Studies at the University of Cambridge, and at the Centre for Health and Human Rights at Harvard University.
 She is a nationally rated researcher in South Africa.